 You can remove pigment with lightening ingredients and exfoliation.
 Lightening ingredients reverse the pigmentation in the skin.
 These include Hydroquinone, Vitamin C, Arbutin, Niacinamide and more.
 These will slowly lighten the marks over time until they completely disappear.
 Exfoliants like Alpha Hydroxy Acids remove the hyper-pigmented skin.
 You can use products containing small amounts of these daily or weekly, like Derma E Overnight Peel or Nip + Fab Glycolic Fix Pads.
 Alternatively you can go the peel route at a dermatologist.

 However, these methods only work when using a high SPF sunscreen every day.
 That’s right – every day.
 Not wearing SPF will cause PIH to darken further and ruin any progress you’ve made.
 Think of them like freckles – every time you go out unprotected they will get darker.
 You will not be able to successfully get rid of PIH without sunscreen.
-I use Sunplay Superblock SPF 50+ PA++++.
+For complete combination (chemical and physical) protection, I use Sunplay Superblock SPF 50+ PA++++.

 How do I deal with scarring?